 Comparison with Open Surgical Abdominal Aortic Aneurysm Repair

 Stent-graft repair of abdominal aortic aneurysm differs from traditional surgical aneurysmectomy in several ways.
 A successful abdominal aortic aneurysm stent-graft procedure is highly dependent upon careful, detailed imaging for both treatment planning and execution.
-Selection of the correct stent-graft for a patient is based upon imaging studies, not direct observation of the aorta as in open repair.
-Similarly, deployment of the stent-graft in the proper location relies on correct interpretation of high quality intraprocedural imaging.
+Choosing of the proper stent-graft device for any individual who has an aneurysm condition is predicated on imaging tests, while during open repair of aneurysm the surgeon observe the aorta directly.
+In the same way, implementation of a stent-graft device inside the correct place in human body depends on appropriate understanding of excellent perfomed screening studies before stent-grafting procedure.
 The stent-graft is secured in the aorta primarily by pressing against the wall of the blood vessel.
 In surgery, the graft is secured with sutures.
 Following stent-graft repair, the abdominal aortic aneurysm is thrombosed but still present.
-In contrast, the aneurysm is excised during surgical repair.
+On the other hand, an aneurysm is removed by cutting during surgery.

 Complications Connected with Stent-Graft Abdominal Aortic Aneurysm Repair